signature-opensource/CK-Configuration/Tests/ConfigurationPlugins/StrategyPlugin/ExtensibleConfiguration/README.md

 ```
 And that's it.

-Recall that errors are managed by the monitor during the `Create`.
+Any error emitted should discard the result and a null result should have emitted an error but
+this is not done above systematically.
+It is enough to do this chack once at the root of the
-To handle this once for all, a helper method `TrySetPlaceholder` can be on the root type that handles builder errors and optionnaly signals if the section
+substitution: helper methods `TrySetPlaceholder` should be defined on the root type that also
-failed to find its target placeholder.
+signals if the section failed to find its target placeholder.

 ```csharp